From a small seed a mighty trunk may grow

 Studying Shakespeare at university, I described his plays as timeless wisdom in the category of art.
 That’s wrong, my tutor said, because he was a product of time and place.
 I didn’t agree and don’t now.
 We might have discussed it further although it was intuition at that age more than learning so would have achieved nothing.
 He was politically very left.
 Which means, as far as literature is concerned, a rhetoric of cultural construction.

-I recognise the partial validity of my lecturer regarding socio-political influence, but Shakespeare and as we might even say E.M.
+I recognise the partial validity of my lecturer regarding socio-political influence, but Shakespeare and as we might also say E.M.
 Forster, Cormac McCarthy, Haruki Murakami and Ian McEwan cannot be reduced to politics.
 The I Ching is not politics.
 “There are more things in Heaven and Earth” Hamlet says “than are dreamt of in your philosophy.”
 That is a timeless statement in relation to arrogance, known, and unknown.

 In comparison to university, my A Level experience was balanced.
 In the first Sociology lesson we were introduced to Conflict Theory (Marx) posited against Functionalism (Durkheim) which we evaluated in an essay.
 I don’t know what other students wrote.
 I said that both are partially true.